shaan1991/exam-room-docs/docs/get-your-api-key.md

 slug: get-your-api-key

 ---
-## CREATE AN ACCOUNT AND GENERATE AN APP KEY

 The purpose of this document is to help you start using the Skylink SDKs for Web, Android, and iOS.